jaanikaukonen/jaanikaukonen/README.md

 ## Hi there, I'm Jaani.
 Good to see you here 👋

 ### I'm a developer who is passioned about code, design and the user experience of the product
-- 👨🏼‍🎓 I’m a third year Bachelor's degree student of Information and Communication Technologies at Metropolia University of Applied Sciences.
+- 👨🏼‍🎓 I’m on my final year of Bachelor's degree studies of Information and Communication Technologies at Metropolia University of Applied Sciences.
-- 💻 I’m currently helping [Aibidia] with digitalizing transfer pricing.
+- 💻 I’m currently writing my thesis on marketing in Web 3 with the help of NFTs.

-### Portfolio
-[jaanikaukonen.com][portfolio]

 ### Connect with me
 [<img align="left" alt="LinkedIn" height="32" width="32" src="https://content.linkedin.com/content/dam/me/business/en-us/amp/brand-site/v2/bg/LI-Bug.svg.original.svg" />][linkedin]